 The base on the ground floor turns into a slender facade.
-The height of the building in R + 7 + attic to the south and R + 7 to the north is in continuity with the planned neighboring buildings and respects the skyline proposed for the entire CAZ.
+The height of the building in R + 7 + attic to the south and R + 7 to the north is in continuity with the planned neighboring buildings and respects the skyline proposed for the entire joint development district.
 In the central part, a collective above the ground garden is created.
 It offers panoramic stands towards the linear park and peaceful views for the double-facing courtyard accommodations.

 high bioclimatic performance

 On the Seine side, the project is intentionally urban in its expression in providing solutions to the constraints of the site, including the acoustics of the RN14.
 The facade is made up of two slender volumes and one above the ground garden which sets the central part of the building aback, protecting the accommodation from the traffic generated noise.
 On the housing scale, corner loggias also protect residents from acoustic constraints while offering distant multidirectional views: they face south or double-orientated and provide a view of the Seine and Paris.

 The main facades are insulated from the outside with a brick facing finish.
 The east and west facades of the south plot are insulated from the outside with a kalzip finish.
 The two plaster facades are also insulated from the outside.
 Thus the entire building is treated for optimal bioclimatic performance.

 MOEX : Bernardo Consulting

 COST 8,2 M€ HT